Why I Decided to Get Treatment for My Anxiety Disorder

 Symptoms of the disorder include: feeling wound tightly enough that you feel like you’re going to snap, having trouble falling or staying asleep, tension in your muscles, irritability, fatigue, and having trouble concentrating.

 For those who go through these symptoms, it’s a struggle to get through the day.
 I have had each of these before in my journey for help and I’ve had some of them all at once.
-There are a lot of people who suffer with the disorder in complete silence.
+There are a lot of people who suffer from the disorder in complete silence.

 They are afraid to get the help they need for reasons I can understand.
 What if they’re laughed at for wanting help?
 What if no one understands them?
 What if they try to get the help they know they need but the help doesn’t give them any relief?